-In fact, most women call the beginning of labor as mild menstrual cramps that extend into more pains.
+Most women say that the beginning of labor feels like mild menstrual cramps that extend into more pains.

 However, if they are frequent you may be having labor (or preterm labor if you are before 36 weeks).
 If you’re still in your early pregnancy it’s a good idea to ask your provider at your prenatal visits how many contractions are OK to have before you call them.
 As you get further into your third trimester of pregnancy (past 36 weeks of pregnancy) these are normal contractions getting your uterus ready for labor.

 Contractions come and go — most often you’re not in constant pain with a contraction.
 So, you’ll have a contraction and then a few minutes will go by, and you’ll feel another one.
 This is true of real labor and false contractions.